LLVM-but-worse/java-disassembler/README.md

 In the future, JDA will have powerful static analysis tools, such as control and data flow analysis, code contraction (copy and constant propagation), whole binary cross referencing (xrefs), and an IR engine.
 However, these standard core utilities will be distributed separately as a plugin.

+## Credits
+ - Logo (icosahedron) image by [Brayden Gregerson](http://braydengregerson.com), used with permission
+ - Bytecode Viewer by Konloch
+ - Disassembler by Bibl